 The ATA Board of Directors meets four times a year.
 Board meetings are open to all ATA members.

-The next Board meeting will be held January 21-22.
-2017.
-The meeting will be held at the Sheraton Grand Los Angeles in Los Angeles, California.
-Review the Board Agenda.
+The next Board meeting will be held April 22-23, 2017.
+The meeting will be held at the Embassy Suites in Alexandria, Virginia.

 The ATA bylaws establish a number of committees to oversee and administer many of ATA's programs and activities.

 The nature and scope of ATA activities are defined by the association's bylaws.